microbit-sam/microbit-docs/docs/ble/partial-flashing-service.md

 ![Determine Partial Flashing](https://github.com/microbit-foundation/partial-flashing-issue-tracker/blob/master/DeterminePF.png?raw=true)

+If partial flashing is possible the micro:bit needs to be in BLE mode to prevent the flashing process from interfering with instructions that are executing.
+This is done by sending a `MICROBIT_RESET` command with `0x00` as the payload.
 The client then transfers the hex data from the file starting at the 'magic number' up until the page that contains the [embedded source](https://makecode.com/source-embedding) - also found using a magic number `41140E2FB82FA2BB`.

 Once the embedded source is found the client sends an END OF TRANSMISSION BLE write to inform the micro:bit the transfer is over.